Hazeman27/save-princesses/README.md

 }
 ```

-This algorithm takes `O(2 * N * N!)` time, where `N` is the amount target coordinates.
+This algorithm takes `O(2 * N * N!)` time, where `N` is the amount of target coordinates.
-Then, for each of these permutations we find the shortest paths with Dijkstra's algorithm.
+Then, for each of these permutations we find the shortest path with Dijkstra's algorithm.

 Dijkstra's SPA has time complexity of `O(|V|+|E| * log|V|)` (where `|V|` is the number of
 nodes and `|E|` is the number of edges).
-Combined with our permutations, and initialiazation
+Combined with our permutations and initialiazation
 time of the Dijkstra's algorithm, this gives us
 `O(2 * P * P! + P! * P * ((|V| + |E| * log|V|) + L + M))`, where `P` is the amount of
 princesses. `L + M` is the time it takes to concatenate two paths, where `L` is the amount